 - Affective: Facilitate student learning that where points are collected and which interpolation technique is used affects the modeled surfaces.
 If points are not collected carefully, the surface may be inaccurate, with implications for hazard assessment, volume estimation (water resources, stockpiles, etc.), or other human endeavors.

 This kinematic GNSS unit is appropriate for upper-division geoscience, earth science, geography, or civil/environmental engineering students who have already been introduced to basic concepts such as plate tectonics, mass movements, and hydrology.
 Students should also have a first-order familiarity with uncertainty, precision, and accuracy.
 Appropriate for academic year courses with field components or a summer field camp.

 This is an advanced unit within the field-based kinematic GNSS series and assumes completion of Unit 1: GPS/GNSS Fundamentals and Unit 2: Kinematic GPS/GNSS Methods.
 Students should already be confident in working with kinematic GNSS hardware from Unit 2.
-The unit should require ~30 minutes for the initial reading/lecture and discussion, ~3 hours for survey design and implementation and ~3 hours for surface modeling and interpretation.
+The unit should require ~30 minutes for the initial reading/lecture and discussion, ~3 hours for survey design and implementation (depending on the scale of the field exercise) and ~3 hours for surface modeling, interpretation and write-up.
 Instruction can be done in a single day or split into two sessions, one for the survey and one for processing and analysis.
-Although this unit provides instruction on interpolation of the collected points and visualization of those surfaces, if ArcGIS/computer skills or availability are an issue, this work can also be largely demonstrated by the instructor and the results can be forwarded to the students for interpretation.
+Although this unit provides instruction on the interpolation of the collected points and visualization of those surfaces, if ArcGIS/computer skills or availability are an issue, this work can also be largely demonstrated by the instructor and the results can be forwarded to the students for interpretation.